 What to Eat: Kelly’s Brighton Marina, Pronto Pup, Pelican Pub & Brewery

-Where to Stay: Surfsand Resort, Driftwood Shores Resort and Conference Center, Tu Tu Tun Lodge
+Where to Stay: Surfsand Resort, Tu Tu Tun Lodge

 Our road trip down the entire Oregon Coast is still one of our favorites to date.
 The temperatures are mild and misty throughout the year, so it’s a great getaway if you’re looking to escape the heat.
 Whether you want to see dramatic coastlines, catch and eat the best crabs ever, or relax in a cute bed & breakfast, it’s a great time to visit.